Samnites: Cities and engineering

 From the Bronze to the Iron Age, the number of Samnite settlements drastically increased.
 Most of these settlements were small, with most people living in hamlets and working for a living.
 These small settlements organized around larger settlements, such as Saepinum and Caiatia.
 Samnite cities were generally not as large as those in the rest of Italy.
-They were largely disorganized, and generally lacked urban centers.
+While most settlements were small and dispersed, some larger fortified centres developed planned infrastructure including road networks, communal cisterns, and commercial areas.
 Roads called tratturi were used to connect the summer pastures to those of winter.
 Alongside these roads, Samnite cities had buildings such as temples, dining complexes, houses, and sanctuaries.
-Their cities had no buildings similar to a forum or an Agora, except for the city of Pompeii, which had a small forum with irregular architecture and tabernae.
+Their cities had no buildings similar to a forum or an Agora, except for the city of Pompeii, which had a small forum with irregular architecture and tabernae, though some larger fortified centres show evidence of integrated public and commercial space.

 Samnite cities began to develop walls and other defensive fortifications during the Samnite Wars.
 Walls were usually rough and crude, and located by the crest of a hill with no other defenses nearby.
 This indicated that they were built to allow the defending army to retreat and regroup, rather than protect the city.
 City gates were heavily fortified on the left side, but not on the right.
 This was done to force soldiers to attack the city on the side they were not holding their shield on.

 Hillforts built with polygonal walling may have been either a common defensive fortification or a form of settlement that represented a transitional phase between a more rural society and a more urban one.
 It is unclear if these hillforts were permanent defenses as they may have only been inhabited temporarily.
 Scholars have proposed other possible purposes for the Samnite hillforts.
 They may have played a role in government.
 Forts may have also been used to pass along signals by fire.